Tips for How To Recover After Losing Your Job

 Depending on the state where you work and why you were fired, you may be eligible for unemployment benefits.
-You may be eligible if you were terminated because of:
+Generally speaking, you may be eligible if you were terminated because of:

-You may not be eligible for unemployment if you were terminated for cause.
+In many states, you may not be eligible for unemployment if you were terminated for cause.
 Termination for cause can mean many things but may include being fired for fraud, embezzlement, theft, willful misconduct that damages the company, its products or services, failing a drug test, or willful violation of any law or regulation.
-This is just a short list of what it can mean to be fired for cause.
-To learn more about how this is defined by your employer, review your employment contract and the policies in your state.

-It is difficult to predict how long you will be out of work.
-If you are eligible, apply for unemployment benefits in a timely manner.
+It is difficult to predict how long you will be out of work, so consider applying for unemployment benefits in a timely manner.
 The application process and requirements differ by state, so it might be helpful to research how to apply for benefits in your area.

 5. Take time for reflection and self-care